Tackle loneliness this Christmas: Tips for teens

 When we think about loneliness, we tend to associate it with older generations.
 However, loneliness can affect anyone and everyone.

 The causes vary from low self-esteem and feeling like they don’t fit in to growing apart from close friends or people they’ve grown up with.
 Some find it hard to talk to others because they feel shy or anxious.
-Others are going through personal issues or family problems and many are living away from home for the first time.
+Others are going through personal issues or family problems.
+Many are living away from home for the first time.
 All these challenges can cause a young person to feel a sense of isolation.

-You might think it’s a great way to connect but social media can have a very negative impact on the general wellbeing of young people.
-Building social relationships is a fundamental human need but in the digital age, some young people struggle to form meaningful friendships and relationships on a face-to-face basis.
+It can be a great way to connect but social media can have a very negative impact on the general wellbeing of young people.
+Building social relationships is a fundamental human need.
+In the digital age, some young people struggle to form meaningful friendships and relationships on a face-to-face basis.

 We’ve all felt lonely from time to time and while that isn’t nice, it doesn’t have any major effects on our health.
 Long-term loneliness, though, can be a real health risk.
 If you know a young person who you suspect may be feeling lonely, here’s how you can offer them some support: